-Recommended Packing Lists
+Suggested Packing Lists

 We have included suggestions from Trip Experience Leaders and former travelers to help you pack.
 These packing lists are only jumping-off points-they offer recommendations based on experience, but not requirements.
-Each travelers packing list may be different depending on the climate you are used to.
 We recommend using www.weather.com and consulting the "Climate" chapter of this handbook.